Frequently Asked Questions

 I offer individual therapy primarily, though I may also offer relational, group or facilitated work depending on the context and nature of the enquiry.

-If you are seeking support as a couple, family, group or organisation, please contact me to discuss your needs and whether I am the appropriate person to support the work.
+If you are seeking support as a couple, family, group or organisation, please get in touch to discuss your needs and whether I am the appropriate person to support you.

 What are your fees?